dotj/dotj.github.io/README.md

 # dotj.github.io

-Personal webpage
+Personal webpage.
+This used to have a few portfolio projects, hence the Gatsby blog setup.

 ## Usage

-To compile and test the site locally:
+To compile and test the site locally (last used Node v12.6.0 and npm 6.9.0)

 ```sh
 npm install